 Hi there!
 Welcome to my homepage!

 Why am I doing this incredibly challenging ride again?
 Why have I decided to commit myself to spending a week in the sun, doing really challenging hard labor, for the last ten years?
+Why have I raised over $10,500 over my decade-long ALC journey?
 Because I believe that the battle against the epidemic of HIV/AIDS is one that has gone on for far too long, and needs to be fought and won in our lifetimes.
 More than thirty years ago, the first case of "GRID" was documented -- the precursor to AIDS.
-Since the beginning of the epidemic, a total of 28,409 San Francisco residents have been diagnosed with AIDS, which comprises 18% of California AIDS cases and 3% of cases reported nationally.
+Since the beginning of the epidemic, more than 28,409 San Francisco residents have been diagnosed with AIDS, which comprises 18% of California AIDS cases and 3% of cases reported nationally.
 Across the United States, someone is infected with HIV every 9 1/2 minutes - but an estimated 21% of people living with HIV are undiagnosed.

 The battle to end HIV/AIDS doesn't stop in this country: it is estimated that 33.4 MILLION people are living with HIV/AIDS worldwide.
 Since the beginning of the HIV/AIDS epidemic, 60 million people have contracted HIV and 25 million have died of AIDS-related causes.
 Women and people of color are disproportionately affected, and more than half of all new infections are in people under 25.
 This epidemic affects EVERYONE, and this ride will help raise money to combat this disease.
 But, again, we cannot do it without your support.